Multirious/dotfiles/README.md

-# Multirious's insane dotfiles repository
+# Multirious' insane dotfiles repository
 My massive Nix-based dotfiles repository with too much configuration but I like it.

 To link without Nix, run: